 - Upload the logs to mobile services or let the SDKs handle it automatically

-- Inspect and analyze logs in the SAP BTP cockpit
+- Inspect and analyze logs in the SAP mobile service cockpit

 - Customize logging and log upload policies in mobile services